jasonkneen/copilot-mcp/README.md

 ## 🛠️ Configuration

+You can configure your MCP servers in the UI or in VSCode settings.

+In the UI, look for the "MCP Servers" button in the activity bar.

-Configure your MCP servers in VSCode settings:
+To configure your MCP servers in VSCode settings:

 ```json
 {